 You can’t go in there alone if you want to make it out alive.
 Find your Sam to your Frodo, people.

 True story: last year, I got sick during the first week of NaNo.
 The first week.
 It was a struggle.
-Because I didn’t write that day, it meant that I was always behind for the rest of the month.
+Because I didn’t write during that time, it meant that I was always behind for the rest of the month.
 I was able to pace myself, but I know that I would’ve given up too early had I not had enough people asking me about the goal, as well as my now-husband who actually made sure I was writing.

 If you want a lot of support online, you can definitely count Travis and me in.
 You can find Travis and Whitney on NaNoWriMo.
 Add us as writing friends!
 We’re always interested in hearing what others are up to.